 Continuous capacity building

 Several organizations do not have a formal training plan in place to continuously enhance the capacity of the board members.
 Where training programs exist, they are not linked to the training needs of individual board members.
 In this era of technology, there should be a deliberate effort to equip the board members with the necessary knowledge and technology that will enable them to safely deliver on their agenda.[/vc_column_text][/vc_column][/vc_row][vc_row][vc_column][gem_image disable_lightbox=”1″ src=”841″][vc_column_text]

 Board skill mix

 The board members must appreciate the plan to move the organization from its current state to its desired future state.
 The plan is to enable the organization to achieve its goals and eventually its mission.
 Some board members may also lack a clear appreciation of the strategy-making process from beginning to end.
-This is mainly because of the different backgrounds and exposure of individual board members.
+This is mainly because of individual board members’ different backgrounds and exposure.
 To overcome the above, management should guide the board through the process of strategy formulation, implementation, and monitoring.

 Walks the talk

 Almost all roadblocks or barriers in the organization start at board level in line with the phrase that states “fish starts rotting from the head”.
 These roadblocks are caused by actions or omissions by the board.
 The board must live or do what they say and in addition, they must talk about and resolve the big and difficult roadblocks in an organization without fear or favour.[/vc_column_text][/vc_column][/vc_row][vc_row][vc_column][vc_single_image image=”844″ img_size=”full” add_caption=”yes”][vc_column_text]